mattslatt/music_in_motion_acoustic_signatures/README.md

 The "genre_features_test('rock', 1967, 1982)" function will calculate the p-values for each of the track features for a given timeframe.
 Below is the output 'rock' from 1967 to 1982:

 "Is the mean of the annual rate of change different from 0?

 danceability:
 p-value = 0.71

 energy:
 p-value = 0.006

 speechiness:
 p-value = 0.81

 acousticness:
 p-value = 0.031

 instrumentalness:
 p-value = 0.958

 liveness:
 p-value = 0.629

 valence:
 p-value = 0.723"

 We can see that in this case, there are two significant categories -- the energy and acousticness are changing substantially on a year-by-year basis for the given period.

-However, when we run these same calculations over the whole time period, we see no significant values: